SkylineCommunications/dataminer-docs/connector-help/connector_help/Miranda Kaleido X.md

 ### Virtual Alarms (version 2.0.1.11 onwards)

-This page displays the **Virtual Alarm Table**,with information about the alarms for each video channel.
+This page displays the **Virtual Alarm Table**, with information about the alarms for each video channel.

 ### Web Interface